Microwave-to-optics conversion using a mechanical oscillator in its quantum groundstate: Abstract

 \section{Abstract}

 Conversion between signals in the microwave and optical domains is of great interest both for classical telecommunication, as well as for connecting future superconducting quantum computers into a global quantum network.
 For quantum applications, the conversion has to be both efficient, as well as operate in a regime of minimal added classical noise.
-While efficient conversion has been demonstrated with several approaches using mechanical transducers, they have so far all operated with a substantial thermal noise background.
+While efficient conversion has been demonstrated using mechanical transducers, they have so far all operated with a substantial thermal noise background.
 Here, we overcome this limitation and demonstrate coherent conversion between GHz microwave signals and the optical telecom band with a thermal background of less than one phonon.
-We use an electro-opto-mechanical device, that couples surface acoustic waves driven by a resonant microwave signal to an optomechanical crystal featuring a 2.7~GHz mechanical mode.
-By operating at Millikelvin temperatures, we can initialize the mechanical mode in its quantum groundstate, which allows us to perform the transduction process with less than one quantum of added thermal noise.
+We use an integrated, on-chip electro-opto-mechanical device that couples surface acoustic waves driven by a resonant microwave signal to an optomechanical crystal featuring a 2.7~GHz mechanical mode.
+We initialize the mechanical mode in its quantum groundstate, which allows us to perform the transduction process with minimal added thermal noise, while maintaining an optomechanical cooperativity $>$1, so that microwave photons mapped into the mechanical resonator are effectively upconverted to the optical domain.
 We further verify the preservation of the coherence of the microwave signal throughout the transduction process.

 Research into novel quantum technologies is receiving significant attention for its potential to fundamentally transform how we receive, process and transmit information.
 In particular, major endeavors into building quantum processors and quantum simulators are currently underway.
 Many leading efforts, including superconducting qubits~\cite{Kelly2015} and quantum dots~\cite{Watson2018} share quantum information through photons in the microwave regime.
 While this allows for an impressive degree of quantum control~\cite{Hofheinz2009}, it also limits the distance the information can realistically travel before being lost~\cite{Kurpiers2018}.
 At the same time, the field of optical quantum communication has already seen demonstrations over distance scales capable of providing real-world applications~\cite{Liao2017}.
 In particular, by transmitting information in the optical telecom band, fiber-based quantum networks over tens or even hundreds of kilometers can be envisaged~\cite{Boaron2018}.
 In order to connect several quantum computing nodes over large distances into a quantum internet~\cite{Kimble2008}, it is therefore vital to be able to convert quantum information from the microwave to the optical domain, and back.